 The Federal government announced in the middle of 2018 that they plan to increase interest rates.

-Economists from Freddie Mac and the Mortgage Banker’s Association predict that interest rates will rise to 4.9% by the end of 2018, and continue to rise throughout 2019.
+Economists from Freddie Mac and the Mortgage Banker’s Association predict that interest rates would rise to 4.9% by the end of 2018, and continue to rise throughout 2019.

 The Market for Buyers and Sellers in 2019

 Rising interest rates make it difficult to sustain a seller’s market—especially in cities with houses hitting astronomical prices, like Los Angeles.
 In cities like that, you are seeing people pack up and move to more affordable locations—like Idaho and Arizona.

 If you’re planning on selling your house soon, now’s your moment.
 The decline hasn’t completely taken hold and prices are still high enough to make a profit.

 Somewhat counterintuitively, if you’re planning on buying a house, now is also the best time to make a move.
 Unfortunately, with rising interest rates, even if the price of houses level out into more of a buyer’s market, you’ll still be paying about the same when you factor interest in.